 Vice-President Academic Advisory Committee (VPAAC)

-The Vice-President Academic Advisory Committee (VPAAC) is a body of students who discuss academic matters at MRU.
-The members serve as student representatives on the General Faculties Council (GFC), the MRU institutional council that makes decisions related to academic planning and policies at the university.
-Members can also serve on a variety of other committees throughout the university.
-An honorarium is attached to this position.
-Members of VPAAC gain valuable skills and experience including practical meeting skills, facetime with university professionals, and the opportunity to represent student concerns to one of the most important decision-making bodies in the University.
+The Vice-President Academic Advisory Committee (VPAAC) is a body of students who assist the Vice-President Academic in representing student interests on academic policy issues at MRU.
+Members of VPAAC serve on the General Faculties Council (GFC), MRU’s highest academic decision-making body, and will also be asked to serve on two other university committees as well as meet monthly with VPAAC to share information and resources.
+Members of VPAAC gain valuable skills and experience including practical meeting skills, facetime with university professionals, and the opportunity to represent student concerns alongside the Vice-President Academic.

 The expected time commitment for this opportunity is roughly ten hours per month.
 Meetings generally occur on Tuesdays, Wednesdays, or Thursdays from 4:00 to 6:00 pm or on Fridays.
 Applicants must be available Thursdays from 4:00 to 6:00 pm.